Frequently Asked Questions

 What is the Frederik Meijer Honors College?

 The Frederik Meijer Honors College also includes an integrated living and learning environment promoting intellectual curiosity and an enthusiasm for learning that will live on well beyond our students' undergraduate years.
 The Glenn A. Niemeyer Learning and Living Center offers students the opportunity to take classes in the same building in which they live.
 The Honors Office, Honors Director, and many professors' offices are located in the Niemeyer Learning and Living Center, giving students quick and easy access to all resources available.
+There are Honors housing options on the north side of campus as well in the Holton-Hooker Learning & Living Center, which offers a vibrant Honors freshman community with spacious common areas, meeting space for staff and students, and proximity to many campus facilities, including the Commons, the Marketplace, the Kindschi Hall of Science, and the Fieldhouse.

 Does an Honors education enhance my chances for future success?

-Yes — for many reasons.
+Yes, for many reasons.

 One goal of the Frederik Meijer Honors College is to enhance students' writing abilities.
 Throughout the Meijer Honors College, professors challenge the students to improve and enhance their writing skills, which are becoming increasingly important in today's business world and in many professions.